thoughtspot/thoughtspot.github.io/_end-user/help-center/what-you-can-find-in-the-help-center.md

   </tr>
 </table>

-Along the bottom of the **Help** dialog, you can see a link to contact Support as well as the version of ThoughtSpot you are using.
+Along the bottom of the **Help** dialog you'll see a link to contact Support as well as the version of ThoughtSpot you are using.

 ## Learn